fmenardo/sim_cluster_MTB/README.md

 ## An example

-If we want to simulate the same conditions corresponding to sup-population type 2 in the manuscript
+If we want to simulate the same conditions corresponding to sup-population type 2 in the manuscript (Fig. 2)

 ```
 conda activate MTB_sim_env